cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

             provider:network_type: vxlan
 {{< /gsHighlight >}}

-* Ordering NICs in the OpenStack plugin can be done in the 1.4 version of the OpenStack plugin by simply stating the relationships to the various networks (or ports) in the desired order, e.g.:
+* Ordering NICs in the OpenStack plugin can be done in the 1.4 version of the OpenStack plugin by simply stating the relationships to the various networks (or ports) in the required order, e.g.:
 {{< gsHighlight  yaml  >}}
 node_templates:
   server: